hsharpsoftware/sharepoint-rs/README.md

 - login to Office 365 using user name and password (technical user approach)
 - get a list properties using [REST](https://dev.office.com/sharepoint/docs/sp-add-ins/working-with-lists-and-list-items-with-rest)

-Now the main efford will be done to somehow follow the structure of [PnP JavaScript Core component](https://github.com/SharePoint/PnP-JS-Core) we [successfully used with F# and Fable before](https://github.com/hsharpsoftware/fable-import-sp-pnp-js).
+Now the main efford will be to somehow follow the structure of [PnP JavaScript Core component](https://github.com/SharePoint/PnP-JS-Core) we [successfully used with F# and Fable before](https://github.com/hsharpsoftware/fable-import-sp-pnp-js).